Faith and Fear

 And boy, does it come - with a vengeance.

-It never lasts long.
+But this serenity never lasts long.

-So I'm used to the fear.
+So, I'm used to the fear.
 I'm used to the nerves, the stress, the pressure.

 I'm scared - and to add to that, I'm ashamed I'm scared.

-I've been given extra hours at work without asking just before I received a big unknown expense.
-Sometimes it's even been almost exactly what I needed.
-I've gotten checks from random places, like an overpayment or the rare child support check, just when I needed them.
-Though I've never been well-off (lower-middle-class was the highest "rank" I've ever been and at times even that was a far-flung dream), I've always had enough - somehow.
+I've been given extra hours at work right before I received a big unknown expense.
+I've gotten checks from random places, like a refund of an overpayment or the rare child support check, when I didn't have enough for that month's bills.
+I've been given money without asking around the time my bank balance was incredibly low.

 But...